Gdoc/Admin

 We argued above that the efficiency of tax collection is a strong predictor of cross-country differences in tax revenues – rich countries have more capacity to extract revenues.
 As historical data shows, this capacity was largely possible because, throughout the 19th century and up until the first half of the 20th century, these countries found increasingly cheaper ways to collect taxes.

-The visualization, from Lindert (2012)16, shows that the US and the UK saw steep declines in the administrative cost shares of indirect tax collection across the 19th century and the early 20th.
-As we can see, the cost of collections dropped, from over 4.5% of the amounts collected in the mid-19th century, to 2% since the middle of the 20th century.
+The visualization, from Lindert (2012)17, shows that the US and the UK saw steep declines in the administrative cost shares of indirect tax collection across the 19th century and the early 20th.
+As we can see, the cost of collections dropped, from over 4.5% of the amounts collected in the mid-19th century to 2% since the middle of the 20th century.

 Tax collection relates to the strength of political institutions

 Cross-country differences in tax revenues are linked to the capacity of countries to implement efficient tax collection systems.
-Here we provide evidence suggesting that political factors – such as the extent of institutionalized constraints on the decision-making powers of policy makers – help shape the level and evolution of fiscal capacity of countries.
+Here we provide evidence suggesting that political factors – such as the extent of institutionalized constraints on the decision-making powers of policymakers – help shape the level and evolution of the fiscal capacity of countries.

 The chart, from Besley and Persson (2013)1, plots the cross-country relationship between political institutions and tax revenues.
 The authors approximate the strength of political institutions by calculating the proportion of years since independence (or since 1800 if independence is earlier) that a country had strong constraints on the executive.
-Having 'strong constraints on the executive', in turn, is measured from the well-known Polity IV data base (you can read about measurement and definitions in the Polity IV dataset users’ manual).
-In essence, this variable aims to capture the extent to which accountability groups impose institutionalized constraints on the decision-making powers of policy makers.
+Having 'strong constraints on the executive', in turn, is measured with data from the Polity IV database.
+In essence, this variable aims to capture the extent to which accountability groups impose institutionalized constraints on the decision-making powers of policymakers.

 The scatter plot controls for baseline differences in GDP – that is, what we observe is the correlation between tax revenues and political institutions conditional on GDP levels.
 As we can see, countries with strong executive constraints collect higher tax revenues, when income per capita is held constant, than do countries with weak executive constraints.